SidharthaDR/CB-help/readme.md

 9. JavaScript Strings:

     • Task 1: Write a script that creates a string object and uses different string methods (e.g., length, toUpperCase, indexOf).
-Log the results.
+Log the results..

     • Task 2: Create a script that takes a sentence as input and reverses the string using JavaScript string methods.